owid/sdg-tracker.org/pages/climate-change.md

   Emissions](https://ourworldindata.org/co2-and-other-greenhouse-gas-emissions).

-  The UN has defined 5 "Targets" and 8 "Indicators" for SDG 13.
-Targets specify the goals and Indicators represent the metrics by which the world aims to track whether these Targets are achieved.
+  The UN has defined 5 _Targets_ and 8 _Indicators_ for SDG 13.
+Targets specify
+  the goals and Indicators represent the metrics by which the world aims to track whether these Targets are achieved.
 Below we quote the original text of all targets and show the data on the agreed Indicators.